DataDog/documentation/content/guides/composite_monitors.md

 #### All simple alert monitors

-The composite monitor also has a simple alert type, i.e. it will only send up to one alert per evaluation cycle.
+The composite monitor will also have a simple alert type, i.e. it will only send up to one alert per evaluation cycle.
 The composite monitor triggers when the queries for A, B, and C are all true at the same time.

 #### One multi-alert monitor (monitor A)

-The composite monitor has a multi-alert type.
+The composite monitor will have a multi-alert type.
 If monitor A has 4 reporting sources — hosts web01 through web04 — you may receive up to 4 alerts each time Datadog evaluates the composite monitor.
 In other words: for a given evaluation cycle, Datadog has 4 cases to evaluate.
 For each case, monitor A's status may vary across its sources, but the statuses of monitors B and C — which are simple alert types — are unchanging:

 | monitor A | monitor B | monitor C | composite status |
 | --------- | --------- | --------- | ---------------- |